arduino-libraries/NTPClient/README.md

 ## Function documentation
 `getEpochTime` returns the Unix epoch, which are the seconds elapsed since 00:00:00 UTC on 1 January 1970 (leap seconds are ignored, every day is treated as having 86400 seconds). **Attention**: If you have set a time offset this time offset will be added to your epoch timestamp.

+`setEpochTime` sets the Unix epoch internally maintained by the NTPClient library.
+The function parameter is the local time converted to number of seconds since 00:00:00 on 1 January 1970 (local time).
+Useful when you have a hardware RTC (eg., DS3231) running on local time but uses the NTPClient library for timekeeping.